garychou/postindustrial/docs/year-5/README.md

 ## From Independence to Interdependence

-**Christina**: One of the benefits of making the students work in the real world is that it puts all of us—the students *and* the instructors—on the same team.
+**C:** One of the benefits of making the students work in the real world is that it puts all of us—the students *and* the instructors—on the same team.
 Whether the students hit their $1,000 goal is up to the world, not us.
 So in the course, we are their coaches and allies working with them, not grading or judging them.
 That’s quite alien for some of our students.

 **G:** I think that’s been one of the most important aspects of the design of the course.
 It reframes the classroom dynamic, which is traditionally competitive or about seeking approval in some form.
 And that traditional model is at odds with how how the process of creation works: most people think a course is a single-player game whereas it’s really much more of a multi-player game.